This is what investigators saw at 1647 Hammock Ave. on Thursday, according to the Pasco County Sheriff's Office:

-"This was not the first time our investigators had been there to advise the caregivers to correct an unhealthy situation," said Kevin Doll, spokesman for the Sheriff's Office.
+"This was not the first time our investigators had been there," said Kevin Doll, spokesman for the Sheriff's Office.

-When asked if there could be more arrests, Doll said the case is still under investigation.
-He said the children are either in the care of a relative or in foster care, which is the procedure in situations like this.
+Doll said the children are with a relative or in foster care.
 He would not describe the relationship between Cluff and the children because of the nature of the charges.

 According to Cluff's arrest report, he told investigators the children throw their feces - but said he allows them to play in the room where they do it.